dal-liu/almost-cc/README.md

 #### IR

 Explicit control flow to enable easy analysis and transformation.
-The IR compiler constructs SSA form using the algorithm by Cytron et al., 1991, and optimizes the code.
+The IR compiler constructs SSA (Cytron et al., 1991) and optimizes the code.

 ## Acknowledgements